-The TSX has conditionally approved the listing of the Units of the New ETF.
-Listing of the New ETF is subject to the New ETF fulfilling all of the requirements of the TSX on or before January 9, 2024.
-Units of HFIN and HYLD are currently listed and trading on the TSX.
+The TSX has conditionally approved the listing of the Units of the New ETFs.
+Listing of a New ETF is subject to the New ETF fulfilling all of the requirements of the TSX on or before December 29, 2024.
+Units of HMAX, HFIN and HYLD are currently listed and trading on the TSX.

-Once an ETF is listed, investors will be able to trade Units of the ETF in the same way as other securities traded on the TSX, including by using market orders and limit orders.
-An investor may buy or sell Units of the ETF on the TSX only through a registered broker or dealer in the province or territory where the investor resides.
+Once an ETF is listed, investors will be able to trade Units of the ETF in the same way as other securities traded on the Designated Exchange, including by using market orders and limit orders.
+An investor may buy or sell Units of the ETF on the Designated Exchange only through a registered broker or dealer in the province or territory where the investor resides.